lersy/Dell-7577-Hackintosh-macos-Opencore/README.md

 * 128GB Samsung M.2 SSD (SATA) / 256GB Samsung 860 Evo SSD
 * Intel Dual Band WiFi 8265 & Bluetooth

 > Specifications Note: As of December 2020 Prebuilt EFI, I stopped providing general EFI folder for a wider target.
 From this date onward, EFI folder will be targeting completely identical builds for best performance and convenience.
-If you do not have the identical build { e.g Dell 7577 - i5 & GTX 1060 [see wadimw's repo](https://github.com/wadimw/dell-7577-hackintosh) } please google for other repositories.Most demanding customizations perform at ACPI level with specific devices.
-Although community follows other paths for easier configuration, ACPI method whenever possible ( without rename patch of course ) is more better according to my experience over years.
+If you do not have the identical build { e.g Dell 7577 - i5 & GTX 1060 [see wadimw's repo](https://github.com/wadimw/dell-7577-hackintosh) } it may be working with different models but even the same model is not quaranteed.

 <b>General Known Problems</b>